elhamkhani/PaymentGateway/README.md

 To run the application locally, use [Azure Cosmos DB Emulator](https://docs.microsoft.com/en-us/azure/cosmos-db/local-emulator?tabs=cli%2Cssl-netstd21)
 Account and Key should be set in appsettings.json file.

-## Wanted to add if I had more time
+## Other features would have done if i had more time
+* Data encryption: using punlic and private keys to sign each request
+* Authentication and Authorization:
+** Each merchant should authenticate using login endpoint and receive a token which passes in the header of the following requests.
-* Each merchant should be able to retrieve only its own payments
+** Each merchant should be able to retrieve only its own payments.
-* Each endpoint requires a valid Token in the header of the request.
-A Token can be acquired from login endpoint.